Koroliuk/SelfAssessment/Skills/Async.md

   - Timers: 🖐️ used
   - `setImmediate`: 🖐️ used
   - `nextTick`: 🖐️ used
-  - AbortController: 🎓 known
+  - AbortController: 🖐️ used
-  - AbortSignal: 🎓 known
+  - AbortSignal: 🖐️ used
-  - Promise unhandled rejection: 🎓 known
+  - Promise unhandled rejection: 🙋 explained
-  - Promise double resolve: 🎓 known
+  - Promise double resolve: 🙋 explained
   - Atomics: 🖐️ used
   - High resolution clock: 🎓 known
-  - Callback hell: 🎓 known
+  - Callback hell: 🙋 explained
-  - Promise hell: 🎓 known
+  - Promise hell: 🙋 explained
-  - ref() and unref(): 🎓 known
+  - ref() and unref(): 🖐️ used
   - Error handling in async code: 🖐️ used
   - Better stack traces with return await: 🖐️ used
   - JSON streaming serialization: 🖐️ used